 The Broons and Oor Wullie (The Browns and Our William)

-special pull-out souvenir section devoted to Scotland's lovable and
+with a special pull-out souvenir section devoted to Scotland's lovable and long-running comic characters.

 Original Broons and Oor Wullie artist, Dudley D. Watkins

-For those that missed it, back issues of the paper are no doubt
+For those that missed it, back issues of the newspaper are

 Click on images to enlarge - then click again to enlarge further.